 For the real facts and figures, click here.

-If you prefer to pay for your annual car insurance policy on a month to month basis there are a number of insurers who are more than happy to accept payments spread over up to 12 months, with no huge upfront deposit required.
+Prefer to pay for your annual car insurance policy on a month to month basis?
+Some insurers accept payments spread over up to 12 months, with no large upfront deposit required.
 There are also a number of price comparison sites which offer quotes for both monthly and yearly payments; but which, if any, are the cheapest?
 We ran some tests to try to find out, so click here to find out!

 It is generally accepted that, at the moment (January 2017) most monthly payers will be charged an extra 11% over and above the basic premium.
 Our own calculated figure was a little higher at 13.9%.
 However, statistically, our sample was fairly small and it is possible that a far larger test could give different figures.